SouthGreenPlatform/PanExplorer_workflow/README.md

 snakemake --cores 1 -s $PANEX_PATH/Snakemake_files/Snakefile_wget_PGAP_heatmap_upset_COG
 ```

-In both cases, you should a new directory named "outputs" containing all output files.
+In all cases, you should a new directory named "outputs" containing all output files.

 This includes:

- ANI (Average Nucleotide Identity)
+* ANI (Average Nucleotide Identity) : images/fastani.out.svg

+The heatmap chart generated from distances calculated based on the ANI values.
+ANI values are calcultaed using FastANI software.

  <img src="images/fastani.out.svg" align="center" width="70%" style="display: block; margin: auto;"/>